King Cnut and the tide

-The story of King Canute and the tide is an apocryphal anecdote meant to illustrate the piety or humility of King Canute the Great (also written as Cnut), recorded in the 12th century by Henry of Huntingdon.
+The story of King Cnut and the tide is an apocryphal anecdote meant to illustrate the piety or humility of King Cnut the Great (also written as Canute), recorded in the 12th century by Henry of Huntingdon.
+In the story, Cnut demonstrates to his flattering courtiers that he has no control over the elements (the incoming tide), explaining that secular power is vain compared with the supreme power of God.
+The episode is frequently alluded to in contexts where the futility of "trying to stop the tide" of an inexorable event is pointed out.

-In the story, Canute demonstrates to his flattering courtiers that he has no control over the elements (the incoming tide), explaining that secular power is vain compared to the supreme power of God.
-The episode is frequently alluded to in contexts where the futility of "trying to stop the tide" of an inexorable event is pointed out, but usually misrepresenting Canute as believing he had supernatural powers, when Huntingdon's story in fact relates the opposite.
+The story is commonly misconceived as suggesting that Cnut believed he had supernatural powers over natural phenomena.
+Such usage usually casts some modern figure, often a politician, as a delusionally arrogant Cnut.
+Huntingdon's story, however, was intended to emphasise Cnut's humility by demonstrating to his courtiers his inability to control nature.

 Episode

-Henry of Huntingdon tells the story as one of three examples of Canute's "graceful and magnificent" behaviour (outside of his bravery in warfare), the other two being his arrangement of the marriage of his daughter to the later Holy Roman Emperor and the negotiation of a reduction in tolls on the roads across Gaul to Rome at the imperial coronation of 1027.
+Henry of Huntingdon tells the story as one of three examples of Cnut's "graceful and magnificent" behaviour (outside of his bravery in warfare), the other two being his arrangement of the marriage of his daughter to the later Holy Roman Emperor and the negotiation of a reduction in tolls on the roads across Gaul to Rome at the imperial coronation of 1027.

-In Huntingdon's account, Canute set his throne by the sea shore and commanded the incoming tide to halt and not to wet his feet and robes.
+In Huntingdon's account Cnut set his throne by the sea shore and commanded the incoming tide to halt and not to wet his feet and robes.
 Yet "continuing to rise as usual [the tide] dashed over his feet and legs without respect to his royal person.
 Then the king leapt backwards, saying: 'Let all men know how empty and worthless is the power of kings, for there is none worthy of the name, but He whom heaven, earth, and sea obey by eternal laws.
-He then hung his gold crown on a crucifix, and never wore it again "to the honour of God the almighty King".
+He then hung his gold crown on a crucifix and never wore it again "to the honour of God the almighty King".

-Later historians repeated the story, with most of them adjusting it to have Canute more clearly aware that the tides would not obey him and staging the scene to rebuke the flattery of his courtiers.
+Later historians repeated the story, with most of them adjusting it to have Cnut more clearly aware that the tides would not obey him and staging the scene to rebuke the flattery of his courtiers.

 There are also earlier parallels in Celtic stories of men who commanded the tides: Saint Illtud of Glamorgan, Maelgwn, king of Gwynedd, and Tuirbe of Tuirbe's Strand in Brittany.